 Clock speed is a measurement of how many cycles a CPU can perform per second.
 This, in effect, determines how quickly calculations can actually be performed by each core of the computer (which we’ll touch on in a moment).
 Higher clock speeds translate to more CPU cycles and more processes being performed by each core per second.

-The base clock speed is a speed at which the processor can run at practically all times, even with poor cooling.
+The base clock speed is the speed at which the processor can run at practically all times, even with poor cooling.
 The boost clock speed is a speed that the CPU can rev up to in times of need, but in most cases cannot maintain due to heat constraints.

 It is important to note that clock speeds aren’t really useful when you are comparing processors across brands (ie vs Intel) and CPUs from different architectures, because process information differently.
-You can think of it as being faster, but carrying less info… sort of.
+You can think of it as being faster but carrying less info… sort of.